Frequently Asked Questions

 The collection service Geoff provides is extremely convenient, prompt and ensures you are not without your valuables for too long.
 The valuation report I received from Geoff was comprehensive and the level of detail was excellent.

-Why have your items valued by a Registered Valuer?
+Why have your items valued by a Valuer registered with the JVA?

-The Institute of Registered Valuers were formed to create a code of practice and hold its carefully selected registered valuers to very high professional standards.
-IRV Valuers will only value items that they are qualified and experienced in valuing.
+The Jewellery Valuers Association was formed to create a code of practice and hold its carefully selected registered valuers to very high professional standards.
+JVA Valuers will only value items that they are qualified and experienced in valuing.

 How often do my pieces need to be reappraised?